 Many QR Code Generators will allow you to create QR Codes for free.

-What they will not tell you is that they will add mobile ads to your landing pages.
-This affects user experience of your audience and can significantly decrease conversion rate.
+But here’s the problem.
+They will not tell you that they will add mobile ads to your landing pages.

 9. Organize QR Codes in Campaigns